demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-approval-request-pending-for-user

 ***
-Get the approval request pending for this user (by default the user logged on the REST API), or the approval request with the given id.
+Get the approval request pending for this user (by default the user logged on the REST API), or the approval request with the given id
+url: get /approvals/requests

 #### Base Command